islomar/tcr-workshop/README.md

 * Option 1:
     - Use a plugin on your favourite IDE.
 For example, in IntelliJ you have "Limited WIP": https://github.com/dkandalov/limited-wip
 * Option 2:
     - A more agnostic solution: use the scripts included under the folder `/scripts` of each java/python folder of this repo (or create your own).
+The scripts are based on [these](https://medium.com/@tdeniffel/real-world-tcr-bb9958234bf8).
     - You need to install `inotifywait` or something similar
         - E.g. in Ubuntu run `sudo apt-get install inotify-tools`
         - On Mac OS X: https://superuser.com/questions/371354/inotifywait-alternative-command-for-mac
+        - If you use something different to `inotifywait`, modify your `watch.sh` file.
     - From the specific folder (e.g. `tcr-python`), run `./watch.sh`

-# How to squash
+## How to squash
-Since the TCR scripts will be automatically commiting, you should first squash you commits before pushing to the remote branch.
+* Since the TCR scripts will be automatically commiting, you should first squash you commits before pushing to the remote branch.
-Here a reminder about how to do it: https://www.internalpointers.com/post/squash-commits-into-one-git
+* Here a reminder about how to do it: https://www.internalpointers.com/post/squash-commits-into-one-git

 ## Interesting links